Vincent Gallo: Film career

-20th century
+1980s–1990s

 During Gallo's artistic period in the 1980s, when he worked as a musician and painter in New York City, he also began experimenting with film.
 Gallo created the short film "If You Feel Froggy, Jump" and appeared in the 1981 film Downtown 81 with painter Jean-Michel Basquiat.
 In 1984, Gallo acted in the No Wave film The Way It Is or Eurydice in the Avenues (1985) by Eric Mitchell, along with actors Steve Buscemi, Edwige Belmore, Mark Boone Junior and Rockets Redglare.
-After starring in the obscure 1989 film Doc's Kingdom, he began acting in small parts in more well-known films such as Goodfellas, The House of the Spirits, and The Perez Family.
-French director Claire Denis hired Gallo to act in several films such as the short film Keep It for Yourself, the made-for-TV U.S. Go Home, and its follow-up feature Nénette et Boni (1996)."
+In 1987, Gallo played a starring role in Doc's Kingdom, a little-seen independent film directed by Robert Kramer.
+He later played a small part in Martin Scorsese's Goodfellas.
+In 1993, Gallo gained notice in Europe for Emir Kusturica's Arizona Dream, where he played a major supporting role alongside Johnny Depp and Faye Dunaway.
+That film, however, only received a limited theatrical release in the United States over one year later.
+Gallo next appeared in supporting roles in The House of the Spirits (1993) and The Perez Family (1995).
+In 1996, he co-starred in Abel Ferrara's The Funeral.
+French director Claire Denis cast Gallo in several films such as the short film Keep It for Yourself, the TV movie U.S. Go Home, and its follow-up feature Nénette et Boni (1996).

 In 1998, Gallo released his directorial debut film, Buffalo '66.
 The film received positive critical reception and was nominated for an award for "Best First Feature" at the Independent Spirit Awards.
 Gallo made this drama for $1.5 million, serving as writer, director, lead actor, and composer/performer of the soundtrack.
 The release of Buffalo '66 "gained him a solid fan base."

 During filming, Gallo had difficulties working with actress Christina Ricci, who starred in the film alongside him.
 According to Ricci, Gallo was a "crazy lunatic man" and did not get along with her on the set.
 Ricci also said that Gallo mocked her weight several years after the film released, and that she has no interest in ever seeing his other films.
 Gallo disputes Ricci's account, and in 2018, wrote "I still smile when I see a picture of her and when she insults me in the press it reminds me that we are connected in some way, and for that I am grateful.
 Christina Ricci was my friend during the filming of Buffalo 66 and working with her made sense and felt natural....I insulted her jokingly one day to a friend and a sneaky gossip writer overheard me.
 Christina and I have not spoken since."